VadymV/BOB/README.md

 Update **24.04.2024**:
 After experimenting with Azure, I have decided to use GCP.
 Google Cloud is more intuitive for me than Azure.
 Additionally, I like the documentation and the accessibility of services on GCP better than on Azure.
-Though, it is my personal opinion and I have previously used GCP.
+Yet, it is my personal opinion and I have previously used GCP.
 Furthermore, GCP is probably a preferred choice when it comes to what I want to achieve with this project.

-The next update is scheduled on **28.04.2024** ⏲️.
+The next update is scheduled for **28.04.2024** ⏲️.
-- I will deploy a containerized FastAPI web app on Cloud Run and GKE to predict valence :trophy:.
+- I will deploy a containerized FastAPI web app on Cloud Run and GKE :trophy:.

-Next steps: Kubeflow.
+Next step: Kubeflow.

 ----

 ### General setup:
-- This project uses Poetry as packaging and dependency management tool
+- This project uses Poetry as a packaging and dependency management tool
 - Please see https://python-poetry.org/
 - You can run ```poetry build``` to build the source and wheels archives